Robert Austin Wynns Player Props: Dodgers vs. Mets

 - Wynns hit .259 with seven doubles, three home runs and 10 walks.

-- Wynns picked up an RBI in 14 of 66 games last season (21.2%), including four occasions when he drove in multiple runs (6.1%).
+- Wynns drove in a run in 21.2% of his games last season (14 of 66), with two or more RBIs in four of those games (6.1%).
 He had three or more RBIs in two games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.